0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Just once again
 The taste of his lips
 ```

+As the protagonist sobers up from his opoid high, he feels the pull of his abuser’s manipulation.
+Even if he would be with another person, he would still continue to fantasize what it would if it was with his abuser instead.
+Once again, he loops back into the unfortunate cycle that he has been placed on as he ca

 - Happens as the narrator drifts back from the opoid high
 - Even after all of this, as seen many times throughout the album, the victim keeps getting pulled back